 Dyslexia 1:1 Tuition face to face or online

-All tuition is on an hourly basis and provided by a qualified Specialist Teacher, who is a full member of PATOSS and AMBDA and holds Professional Indemnity Insurance.
+All tuition is on an hourly basis and provided by a qualified Specialist Teacher, who is a full member of PATOSS and holds Professional Indemnity Insurance.

 Sessions are held weekly on a 1-to-1 basis.
-Every lesson will be written individually for each person, taking into consideration their specific needs and learning styles.
+Every lesson will be delivered meeting the individuals needs, taking into consideration their specific learning styles.

 For children: You can expect a multi-sensory, structured, cumulative, synthetic phonics programme, with ample opportunity for over-learning.
 The programme takes the pace of the individual learner.
 As children develop their abilities we aim to link this into their school work, so that is becomes more meaningful and applies to their current learning.
 It is important that the link is made between work done during the session and school work so that assimilation takes place.